kmlawson/japanese-empire-mo3335/assignments.md

 * The date of submission
 * The assignment you are submitting (e.g. Short Essay 1, Long Essay, etc.)
 * Your student number
-* A title, when appropriate
+* A specific title describing the contents
 * The total number of words (use the word count feature of your word processor)

 When formatting your assignments, please follow these guidelines: